How can I treat folliculitis?

 Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair, and prevent their loss.
 Our shampoos and sprays are concentrated in Biotin.
 In addition unlike ordinary hair care products, ours tackle the problem at the root.
 Because a stronger and vitalised scalp produces more resistant and, of course, more silky hair!

-What are the other preventative measures?
+What are some preventative measures?

-- avoid shaving or tweezing until the lesion completely heals.
+- Avoid shaving or tweezing until the lesion completely heals.
 Change bedding and towels as often as possible;

 - Do not wear restrictive clothing and synthetic fabrics;